-Nobel Laurenate and OSA Honorary Member Arthur Ashkin, known for his pioneering work to create optical tweezers, was born on 2 September 1922.
-He received a B.A. in physics from Columbia College in 1947 and a Ph.D. in nuclear physics from Cornell University in 1952.
+Nobel Laureate and Honorary Member Arthur Ashkin was known for his pioneering work to create optical tweezers.
+He received a B.A. in physics from Columbia College, U.S. in 1947 and a Ph.D. in nuclear physics from Cornell University, U.S., in 1952.
 Ashkin worked at the Columbia Radiation Lab from 1942 to 1945 while in the Army and at AT&T Bell Laboratories from 1952 to 1991.
-At Bell Labs Ashkin researched microwaves, nonlinear optics, and laser trapping.
-With colleagues he made the first observation of continuous wave (cw) laser harmonic generation, cw parametric amplification, discovered the photorefractive effect, and initiated the field of nonlinear optics in optical fibers.
+At Bell Labs, Ashkin researched microwaves, nonlinear optics and laser trapping.
+With colleagues, he made the first observation of continuous-wave (cw) laser harmonic generation, cw parametric amplification, discovered the photorefractive effect, and initiated the field of nonlinear optics in optical fibers.

 Many consider Ashkin the father of laser radiation pressure.
 His work in this area concerned the optical trapping and manipulation of small dielectric particles using optical gradient forces.
-Ashkin achieved a number of “firsts.”
+Ashkin achieved many “firsts.”
 He was the first to observe optical gradient forces on atoms and the first to perform laser cooling of atoms known as “optical molasses.”
-He also was the first to observe optical trapping of atoms.
+He also was the first to observe the optical trapping of atoms.

-Ashkin is the author of Optical Trapping and Manipulation of Neutral Particles Using Lasers, and holds 47 patents.
-Awards and honors recognizing his scientific contributions include election to the National Academy of Engineering and the National Academy of Sciences, OSA’s Ives Medal/ Quinn award and Townes award, the IEEE Laser and Electro-Optic Society’s Quantum Electronics award, the APS Joseph F. Keithley award for advances in measurement science, and the Rank Prize in opto-electronics.
+Ashkin was the author of Optical Trapping and Manipulation of Neutral Particles Using Lasers and holds 47 patents.
+Awards and honors recognizing his scientific contributions include election to the National Academy of Engineering and the National Academy of Sciences, OSA’s Ives Medal/ Quinn Award and Townes Award, the IEEE Laser and Electro-Optic Society’s Quantum Electronics Award, the APS Joseph F. Keithley Award for advances in measurement science, and the Rank Prize in opto-electronics.
 Ashkin was elected fellow of APS, OSA, IEEE, and AAAS.

 In 2009, he was named an Honorary Member of the Optical Society for his pioneering work on optical trapping and the development of optical tweezers.